BackupTheBerlios/murrix-svn/trunk/3dparty/xajax/README.txt

-xajax is a PHP library that you can include in your PHP scripts to provide an easy way for Web pages to call PHP functions or object methods using AJAX (Asynchronous Javascript And XML).
+xajax is a PHP library that you can include in your PHP scripts to provide an easy way for Web pages to call PHP functions or object methods using Ajax (Asynchronous Javascript And XML).
 Simply register one or more functions/methods with the xajax object that return a proper XML response using the supplied response class, add a statement in your HTML header to print the Javascript include,